Greater visibility into suppliers and associated costs and risks is considered by procurement leaders as a prerequisite for success.

 So, what is the ROI of spend analytics?

-The short answer is the bigger the spend, the bigger the savings, but that logic depends largely on your procurement function’s maturity to interpret and analyze data.
+The short answer is the bigger the spend, the bigger the savings, but that logic depends largely on your procurement function’s maturity to interpret and analyse data.

 For enterprises, procurement savings typically have a low and high range.
-For an organization with a minimum of $100 million in spend annually, we would expect, at least, a $1 million savings in the first year by rationalizing suppliers in a large category such as information technology (IT).
+For an organisation with a minimum of $100 million in spend annually, we would expect, at least, a $1 million savings in the first year by rationalising suppliers in a large category such as information technology (IT).

-At the high end, an organization could generate as much as $16 million by:
+At the high end, an organisation could generate as much as $16 million by: